vstinner/python-security/vulnerabilities.rst

 `CVSS Score`_: 5.8.

-[Python 2] backport many ssl features from Python 3.
+Python 2.7 backport of many ssl features from Python 3.

 A contribution of Alex Gaynor and David Reid with the generous support of Rackspace.
 May God have mercy on their souls.

 Links: